mustafacansevinc/highly-available-elasticsearch/README.md

 • **Highly available:** The elasticsearch cluster is configured carefully to ensure it has high availability and the cluster is resilient to single-node failures.
 Also created automated snapshots to ensure the data may be restored.

-• **Same roles:** The roles assigned to each of the elasticsearch nodes are all identical as the cluster is deployed with a single NodeSet definiton with a count of 3.
+• **Same roles:** The roles assigned to each of the elasticsearch nodes are all identical as the cluster is deployed with a single NodeSet definition with a count of 3.

 • **Downloadable:** The solution can be downloaded by cloning the project or downloading the zip file under [releases](https://github.com/mustafacansevinc/highly-available-elasticsearch/releases).

 • **Well documented:** Whole architecture and details of the solution are documented in this README-driven project.
-This documentation which simplifies the complicated things, surely helps understanding Elasticsearch, and by that, it helps designing a resilient cluster.
+This documentation which simplifies the complicated things surely helps understanding Elasticsearch, and by that, it helps to design a resilient cluster.

 • **Deployed via Kustomize:** Kustomize is used to manage kubernetes workloads and to generate an output file which will be used to deploy highly available elasticsearch on the kubernetes cluster.